 If redeemable preferred shares are redeemed during the stated investment period, a redemption fee and discount will apply unless the redeemable preferred shares are being redeemed for the purpose of investing in a redeemable preferred share with a longer stated investment period.

 (i) Common shares:

 Common shares are classified as equity.
 Incremental costs directly attributable to the issue of common shares are recognized as a deduction from equity.

-(j) Investments in associates:
+(j) Standards issued not yet effective: